-We train our energy model on ImageNet64 \citep{russakovsky2015imagenet,chrabaszcz2017downsampled-imagenet}, and show that the estimated energies lead to negative log likelihood (or cross-entropy) values comparable to the state-of-the-art.
-We further demonstrate that the energy model strongly generalizes in the sense of \citet{kadkhodaie2024generalization}: two \emph{separate} models trained on \emph{non-overlapping} subsets of the training data assign the \emph{same} probabilities to a given image.
-This convergence is observed at moderate training set sizes, and is far faster than the worst case prediction of the curse of dimensionality.
+We train our energy model on ImageNet64 \citep{russakovsky2015imagenet,chrabaszcz2017downsampled-imagenet}, and show that the estimated energies lead to negative log likelihood (or cross-entropy) values comparable to the state of the art.
+We further demonstrate that the energy model strongly generalizes in the sense of \citet{kadkhodaie2024generalization}: two separate models trained on \emph{non-overlapping} subsets of the training data assign essentially the \emph{same} probabilities to each image.
+This convergence is observed for training set sizes far smaller than the worst case prediction of the curse of dimensionality.
 We find that the distribution of log probabilities over ImageNet images covers a broad range, with densely textured images at the lower end, and sparse images at the upper end.
-The probability is stable with respect to image luminance, but decreases with dynamic range.
+The probability is relatively insensitive to changes in image luminance, but decreases with dynamic range.
 Finally, we highlight two geometrical properties of the learned image distribution.
 The first is an extremely tight inverse relationship between volume and density that leads to an absence of concentration of energy values.
-They furthermore follow a Gumbel distribution, indicating a surprising statistical regularity.
-The second is that the local dimensionality of the energy landscape in the neighborhood of an image varies greatly depending on image content and neighborhood size.
-We find both images with full-dimensional neighborhoods of non-negligible size and images with lower-dimensional neighborhoods even at sub-quantization scales.
-These results challenge several traditional presuppositions regarding high-dimensional distributions, such as the concentration of measure phenomenon \citep{vershynin2018high,wainwright2019high} or the manifold hypothesis \citep{tenenbaum2000global,bengio2013representation}.
-We release code to reproduce all experiments and pre-trained models at \url{https://github.com/FlorentinGuth/DualScoreMatching}.
+They furthermore follow a Gumbel distribution, revealing an unexpected form of statistical regularity.
+The second is that the dimensionality of the energy landscape in the neighborhood of an image varies greatly depending on image content and neighborhood size.
+We observe images with full-dimensional neighborhoods of non-negligible size and images with lower-dimensional neighborhoods even at sub-quantization scales.
+These results challenge traditional presuppositions regarding high-dimensional distributions, such as the concentration of measure phenomenon \citep{vershynin2018high,wainwright2019high} and the manifold hypothesis \citep{tenenbaum2000global,bengio2013representation}.
+Pre-trained models and software for running all experiments are available at \url{https://github.com/FlorentinGuth/DualScoreMatching}.